msolorio/workout_app/README.md

 ---

-### App Organization - Server
+### Server App Organization

 <details>
   <summary>Learn More</summary>

-Decoupled the GraphQL API layer from the data fetching layer allowing for easy repurposing of components.
+Decoupled the GraphQL API layer from data fetching layer allowing for easy repurposing of components.
 GraphQL could be switched out for a REST API, or the Prisma / Postgres model could be switched out to accomodate a different database.

 #### Code Example
 Below shows the resolver and model layer for creating a workout.